 - 40. The Governance Committee shall deal with misconduct which in the opinion of the relevant authority, cannot be dealt with adequately by means of summary punishment. - 41.
 In cases involving misuse of Union equipment or facilities, breaches of Union or College safety rules or potential danger to students, staff or other persons and where the relevant authority had referred it to the Governance Committee, a suspension or expulsion may be imposed until such time as the Governance Committee has reached a decision. - 42.
 In cases of serious misconduct by medical students, the President should report the allegations against the student to the Faculty of Medicine.
 The Faculty shall decide whether and if so what extra restrictions should be placed on the student's activities. - 43.
 Students should be aware of the implications of misconduct which is also a criminal offence.
 This could invoke criminal investigation in addition to Union or College disciplinary procedures.
 If considered necessary, Union disciplinary procedures may be suspended by the President pending the outcome of criminal procedures. - 44.
-The Governance Committee may impose one or more of the following penalties: - 44.1. a reprimand, - 44.2. a fine, up to a maximum to be determined, from time to time, by the Faculty Senior Tutors Governance Committee Chair and President; - 44.2.1.this amount should not exceed £500 - 44.3. a charge to meet the cost in whole or in part of replacing damaged property or equipment, - 44.4. a charge to meet the cost in whole or in part of any funds lost through mismanagement,
+The Governance Committee may impose one or more of the following penalties: - 44.1. a reprimand, - 44.2. a fine, up to a maximum to be determined, from time to time, by the Faculty Senior Tutors and President: - 44.2.1.this amount should not exceed £500 - 44.3. a charge to meet the cost in whole or in part of replacing damaged property or equipment, - 44.4. a charge to meet the cost in whole or in part of any funds lost through mismanagement, - 44.5. expulsion or suspension from any part of the Union or its facilities for such period as the Governance Committee may determine,